St Andrews Lakes in Kent: Everything you need to know

 Hilltop view of St Andrews Lakes in Halling

-The instant you arrive there’s one question that is guaranteed to pop into your mind…
+The instant you arrive a few questions are guaranteed to pop into your mind…

 How is the water at St Andrews Lakes so blue?